Samruddhi0512/emotion-detection/README.md

-# Emotion Detection
+# Final Project - Emotion Detection

-This project uses IBM Watson Natural Language Processing to detect emotions from text.
+This Final Project uses IBM Watson Natural Language Processing to detect emotions from text.

 The application identifies the following emotions: